Army-Navy football: Memorable moments, all-time history

 It’s been more than 130 years since Army and Navy first battled on the gridiron.
 Their game on Saturday, Dec.
-12 will be the 121st all-time meeting and the first contest played at a home stadium since 1943.
-The Midshipmen hold a 61-52-7 head-to-head edge and snapped Army's three-year winning streak with a 31-7 win in 2019.
+12 was the 121st all-time meeting and the first contest played at a home stadium since 1943.
+The Midshipmen hold a 61-53-7 head-to-head edge after Army won the 2020 meeting 15-0.

 But like the nature of this rivalry, numbers alone don’t fully encompass the history of the series.
 These are just a few notable happenings from the 1890s for perspective: